aws-samples/aws-batch-operational-dashboards/README.md

     --output text
 ```

-You should get an url that you will paste in your webbrowser, like **g-1234567890.grafana-workspace.us-east-1.amazonaws.com**.
+You should get an URL that you will paste in your web browser, like **g-1234567890.grafana-workspace.us-east-1.amazonaws.com**.

 You will be prompted to login with the credentials **user-name** created earlier.
 At user creation, each user will receive an initial password in their emails.